 This pregame report is brought to you by Colorcast.

 Want to talk about Steelers football with other Yinzers and Steelers legends like Ryan Shazier and Ike Taylor.
-Check out Colorcast, the first of it’s kind Social Sports Talk app, where you can listen to every Steelers hot take, or host your own sports talk show!
+Check out Colorcast, the first of its kind Social Sports Talk app, where you can listen to every Steelers hot take, or host your own sports talk show!
 Seriously.
 The mic is yours!
 Download the app now.

-With a beat-up Steelers squad taking on a tough AFC North rival, let’s take a look at some things we can look forward to.
+Let’s take a look at some things we can look forward to.

 MATCHUPS AT A GLANCE